npm/policies/trademark.md

 * <Your software co's> private registry for npm
   e.g. Purple Unicorn Inc. private registry server for npm

-An examples of away to refer to npm when describing your solution:
+An example of a way to refer to npm when describing your solution:

 * **Paypal/Kappa, a hierarchical npm-registry proxy**